Ask AI

 Screenshot of the Fivetran UI displaying two Fivetran connectors, and the Dagster UI displaying a graph of related assets.

 A Fivetran connector defines a series of schemas and tables which are synced between a source and a destination.
 During a sync, data is retrieved from the source and written to the destination as one or more tables.
-Dagster represents each of the replicas generated in the destination as a Software-Defined Asset.
+Dagster represents each of the replicas generated in the destination as an asset.
 This enables you to easily:

 • Visualize the schemas and tables involved in a Fivetran connector and execute a sync from Dagster